 I’m glad there are Christians writing and directing big-budget Hollywood flicks.
 You can’t keep complaining about the nihilism that’s pumped out of Burbank like so much car exhaust unless you’re willing to produce alternatives.
 And while I wouldn’t call The Day nihilistic, or even quite the misanthropic nightmare some have detected (Klaatu and his John the Baptist forerunner, played by James Hong, come to sympathize with humanity), it is definitely pagan.
 Here humans were made for Nature, not nature for humanity.
 Just as The Matrix was no more Christian because it focused on a messianic figure who rises from the dead and leads his people to the truth, The Day the Earth Stood Still is not a Christian allegory simply because Klaatu walks on water and bleeds from his hands.

 I don’t think it’s much of a coincidence that the film was preceded by a promo for “Beyond the Secret: A Live Event.”
-The Secret, for those of you who not yet read all of George Eliot and so haven’t gotten around to total crap, was a bestselling self-deification manual in which unsuspecting mortals were informed that “You are a human transmission tower … The frequency you transmit reaches beyond cities … It reverberates throughout the entire Universe.”
+The Secret, for those of you who have not yet read all of Charles Dickens and so haven’t gotten around to total crap, was a bestselling self-deification manual in which unsuspecting mortals were informed that “You are a human transmission tower. … The frequency you transmit reaches beyond cities. … It reverberates throughout the entire Universe.”

 According to the gurus of The Secret, the unenlightened masses must begin to see the universe as a living thing that provides both sustenance and career advice.